Junhe-Chen-9/redwine-quality-prediction/README.md

 ### Model Evaluation ###

+**Cross Validation:** Because the only way to determine if a machine learning method has been ***Overfit*** to the Training Data is to try it on new data that it hasn't seen before. ***Cross Validation*** solves the problem of not knowing which points are the best for Testing by using them all in an iterative way.
+The first step is to randomly assign the data to different groups.
+When we divides the data into k group we would have to do k iterations, which ensures that each group is used for ***testing*** this is called ***k-Fold Cross Validation***.
+In this project, random forest model with strong corrolation features only model is seen to have accuracy of almost 100 percent that suggest that this model might be ***Overfit*** to the data set, that is why ***Cross Validation*** is introduced to ensure our model is working but not overfitted.

 ### Experimental Setup ###
 ***Software :*** we hosted our jupyter notebook as an anaconda docker container on a virtual machine behind a reverse proxy so it can be accessed over web browser with a password, but essentially our source code can be run on any jupyter notebook instances.